miyagis-forests/farmacy-food-kata/architecture/replenish-microservice-eda-view.md

 #### Replenish BFF for Android
 - Central access point for calls coming from the Replenisher's Android app.
-- Produces inventory events to a Kafka topic for placing or removing meals, and updating stock information.
+- Produces inventory events to a pub-sub topic for placing or removing meals, and updating stock information.

 #### Inventory Command
 - Listener to inventory events that correspond to actions taken by the replenisher at the pick-up point.
 Examples of